 The Artemis Accords represent a bold, multilateral vision for the future of space exploration.
 Launched by the State Department and NASA together with eight nations in 2020, the Artemis Accords advance bilateral and multilateral space cooperation between signatories, expanding our knowledge of the universe and benefiting the whole world.
 Signatories commit to principles to guide their civil space activities, including the public release of scientific data, responsible debris mitigation, registration of space objects, and the establishment and implementation of interoperability standards.

 The Accords now boast 23 signatories, spanning every corner of the globe and representing a diverse set of space interests and capabilities.
 Through signing the Artemis Accords, Australia, Bahrain, Brazil, Canada, Colombia, France, Israel, Italy, Japan, the Republic of Korea, Luxembourg, Mexico, New Zealand, Nigeria, Poland, Romania, Rwanda, Saudi Arabia, Singapore, Ukraine, the United Arab Emirates, the United Kingdom, and the United States have demonstrated their commitment to the peaceful, responsible, and sustainable use of outer space and are leading the global conversation on the future of space exploration.
-Visit Nasa’s website for further information on the Artemis Accords .
+Visit Nasa’s website for further .

 For media inquiries, please contact OES-PA-DG@state.gov.